buddydev/bp-xprofile-custom-field-types/readme.txt

 3. profile view screenshot-3.png

 == Changelog ==
+= 1.0.6 =
+ * Update included select2 javascript to latest stable version(4.0.5).
+ * Enable select2 in dashboard edit profile if enabled.
+ * Fix a notice.

 = 1.0.5 =
  * Fix the date format for birthdate checking.
 Now it validates correctly(Earlier only year and month was significant).